adbacker/spam/readme.md

 Validators encapsulate complex compound validation test steps

-So how do we even get started?
+## Where to start?
 Well at the beginning of course ... which in this case is at the end.

 Looking at our petclinic app example, there's no login, so no users.
 Let's assume it's an admin for arguments sake.
 We want to test: